 Email etiquette refers to the code of conduct of the organization that guides behavior when responding to emails and demonstrates a mutual expression of respect between email correspondence.

-Email etiquette helps to streamline communication and make the knowledge you’re sending clear and concise.
+Email etiquette helps to streamline communication and and the information you’re sending clear and concise.
 Companies need to implement best practices for email etiquette for professionalism, efficiency, and protection from liability (mistakes that lead to costly misunderstandings).

 There are some best practices for email etiquette within the workplace:

 - Use professional greetings: Choose a salutation that’s appropriate for the connection you’ve got with the recipient.
 If you are sending an email to a co-worker, a casual greeting such as “Hello” may be appropriate.
-If you’re contacting someone for the primary time or if they’re a knowledgeable associate, use a more formal greeting like “Dear” It’s recommended to use the person’s name exactly as it’s shown to unless you recognize they are going by a nickname.
+If you’re connecting with someone for first time or if they’re a senior associate, use a more formal greeting like “Dear” It’s recommended to use the person’s name exactly as it’s shown to unless you recognize they are going by a nickname.

-- Use an introduction: Depending on whom you’re emailing, it’s best practice to introduce yourself by first and surname also because of the company you’re represented within the first few lines.
+- Use an introduction: Depending on whom you’re emailing, it’s best practice to introduce yourself by first and surname also because of the company you’re representing within the first few lines.
 This is especially important when emailing new contacts, clients, potential customers, or employers.
-Let them skills you received their contact information.

-- Know the culture: If you’re emailing someone in another country, it’s a best practice to research customs therein country.
+- Know the culture: If you’re emailing someone in another country, it’s best practice to research customs in their country.
 Miscommunication can easily happen due to cultural differences, especially in writing once you don’t see the opposite person’s visual communication to accompany the message.